Greek Heroes » Heracles

-Heracles was the strongest and most worshipped hero of Ancient Greece
+Heracles, the strongest hero of Ancient Greece

 Ever since he was a child, Heracles made it obvious that he was not a common mortal but was in possession of extraordinary strengths and divine gifts.